top of page

 As we reached the checkout line, I handed Pooh a copy of my book, 3 Food Rules of a Mental Health Warrior.
 “This is for you,” I said.
 “It’ll help you manage the stress of current events!”

 Pooh clutched the book to his chest like it was a pot of gold.
 “Thank you, Bruce!
 I’m going to share these rules with everyone in the Hundred Acre Wood.
-We’ll all become Mental Health Warriors and use food to help maintain our moods!”
+We’ll all become Mental Health Warriors and use food to keep our moods strong!”

 I watched as Pooh waddled off, his step lighter and his honey jar forgotten.
 It was clear that just learning about the 3 Food Rules had already started to ease his stress.

-Whether you’re navigating the weight of current events or the everyday ups and downs of life, the 3 Food Rules of a Mental Health Warrior are your guide to building strength, resilience, and staying emotionally centered!
-Go Warriors!
+Whether you’re feeling the weight of the news or the everyday ups and downs of life, 3 Food Rules of a Mental Health Warrior can help you build strength, boost resilience, and stay emotionally centered.

 Bruce Schutter